benoitparis/mob/README.md

 ## API

-Developpers only have to specify html and javascript; and SQL for distributed processing.
+Developers only have to specify html and javascript; and SQL for distributed processing.
 A JS engine is made available inside the distributed stream, in order to share business logic that is common between client and server.

 ## Launching